-As of December 31, 2022, our material contractual obligations include repayment of senior notes, outstanding borrowings and interest payment obligations under the New Credit Facility, derivative obligations, asset retirement obligations, lease obligations, capital commitments relating to our investments, undrawn letters of credit and various other commitments we enter into in the ordinary course of business that could result in future cash obligations.
-In addition, we have contractual commitments with midstream companies and pipeline carriers for future gathering, processing and transportation of natural gas, oil and NGL to move certain of our production to market.
-The estimated gross undiscounted future commitments under these agreements were approximately \$4.3 billion as of December 31, 2022.
+As of December 31, 2023, our material contractual obligations include repayment of senior notes, derivative obligations, asset retirement obligations, lease obligations, capital commitments relating to our investments, undrawn letters of credit and various other commitments we enter into in the ordinary course of business that could result in future cash obligations.
+In addition, we have contractual commitments with midstream companies and pipeline carriers for future gathering, processing and transportation of natural gas to move certain of our production to market.
+The estimated gross undiscounted future commitments under these agreements were approximately \$2.1 billion as of December 31, 2023.
 As discussed above, we believe our existing sources of liquidity will be sufficient to fund our near and long-term contractual obligations.
-See Notes 6, 7, 9, 15, 18 and 22 of the notes to our consolidated financial statements included in Item 8 of Part II of this report for further discussion.
+See Notes 6, 7, 9, 15, 18 and 20 of the notes to our consolidated financial statements included in Item 8 of Part II of this report for further discussion.